-Ductless mini-split heat pumps can maintain your home’s temperature comfortably throughout the year.
-They provide heating and cooling, making them an excellent investment for anyone living in an area with hot summers and cold winters, like many parts of the US.
+Ductless mini-splits are heat pumps that can maintain your home’s temperature comfortably throughout the year.
+They provide both heating and cooling, making them an excellent investment for anyone living in an area with hot summers and cold winters, like many parts of the U.S.

 Do Ductless Mini-Splits Dehumidify as Well as Cool?